DAIFerraraGraf/dai-lab-smtp/README.md

 The victim's email address and the jokes are stored in different files.
 The program will read the file and send the email to the smtp server.
 ### Emails.txt
-The victim's email address are stored in a text file where each line are another email address.
-If the line is not a valid email address, it will not be taken into account.
+The victim's email addresses are stored in a text file where each line are another email address.
+If the line is not a valid email address, it will not be considered.

 An example of the email file:
 ```